Leventhal Fellowship

 2023 — Nicholas Stenseng

 Intern at Sandia National Laboratories, focused mainly on its Nuclear Deterrence and Global Security Program portfolios.
-Nicholas is a Master’s student in Global Policy Studies, pursuing a career in national security intelligence analysis, specifically regarding weapons of mass destruction and other emerging weapons technologies.
+Nicholas graduated in 2024 with a Master’s in Global Policy Studies, aiming for a career in national security intelligence analysis, specifically regarding weapons of mass destruction and other emerging weapons technologies.

 2022 — Esther Ko